 - You have a bronze health insurance plan from an Obamacare marketplace.
 The plan has a $5,000 deductible with an out-of-pocket spending maximum of $6,500.

 - Co-pays vary by profession.
-In general, you’ll pay $40 for each visit with your primary doctor, $90 for a specialist and nothing for preventive visits – which are covered for free under the ACA.
+In general, you’ll pay $40 for each visit with your primary doctor, $90 for a specialist and nothing for preventive visits – which are covered at no additional cost sharing under the ACA.
 Urgent care visits cost $100 after the deductible.

 - During the year, you see your doctor a handful of times.
 When you get a sore throat or injure your back, you make an appointment.
 On one occasion, you visit the local urgent care facility because your regular doctor is fully booked and you’ve got a stomach bug.